Create and edit topics in your Power Virtual Agents bot

 When you create a new topic, a Trigger phrases node and a blank Message node are inserted for you.

-When adding a node, you can choose from five options.
+When adding a node, you can choose from several options.
 Each option has a specific node or nodes that will be inserted into the conversation path.

-Additionally, you can Branch based on a condition when inserting a node between existing nodes:
+Additionally, you can Add a condition when inserting a node after a Question node.

 Ask a question: